-2 Urbanization has been associated with higher productivity and more desirable living standards ever since antiquity.
+$^{^2}$ Urbanization has been associated with higher productivity and more desirable living standards ever since antiquity.
 Long before Adam Smith observed his pin factory, the ancient Greeks observed shoe-making.
-Xenophon's Cyropedia (1914) contains this remarkable passage about the value of agglomeration, written in the early fourth century BC:
+Xenophon's Cyropedia (1914) contains this remarkable passage about the value of agglomeration for specialization and productivity, written in the early fourth century BC: